Coronavirus Employees' Help

 The security deposit covers accidents such as spilled wine on the rug, a broken window or an unreturned key.

 Airbnb takes payment details from guests when they book, but only takes the deposit if there's a problem.
-If you want to make a claim on a deposit, report the problem to Airbnb within 48 hours of your guest's check-out date.
+If you need to make a claim on your security deposit, you can do so in the Resolution Centre within 14 days of your guest’s checkout date or before the next guest checks in, whichever is earlier.
 Sign in to your account and go to Your Listings > Your Reservations > Report a Problem.

 If your guest disagrees, go to Airbnb's 'Resolution Center' and click 'Involve Airbnb'.
 It will review the information/documentation provided by you and your guest, and make a final decision.